UniversityofHelsinki/koulutustarjonta/README.md

 Project structure
 -----------------
-**koulutustarjonta-query** Main service that provides an API for accessing education data
+**koulutustarjonta-service** Main service that provides an API for accessing education data

 **koulutustarjonta-update** Update worker that handle integration to OPH